 • vessels of 400 gross tonnage (GT) and above

-• vessels certified to carry 15 or more people engaged in international voyages
+• vessels certified to carry 15 or more people on an overseas voyage

 • fixed or floating platforms.

-Masters of fishing vessels must record the discharge or loss of fishing gear in the garbage record book or the ship’s official logbook.
+Masters of fishing vessels must record the discharge or loss of fishing gear in a garbage record book or the ship’s official logbook.

 Changes to vessels required to have a garbage record book

-New global requirements under the MARPOL Convention are commencing in May 2024.
+New global requirements under the MARPOL Convention commenced in May 2024.
 These relate to holding and maintaining a garbage record book for vessels of 100 GT and above.

-From 1 May 2024, Australian vessels of 100 GT and above on an overseas voyage will be required to maintain a garbage record book in addition to a garbage management plan.
+Since 1 May 2024, Australian vessels of 100 GT and above on an overseas voyage have been required to maintain a garbage record book in addition to a garbage management plan.

 If your vessel is 24 metres or more in measured length, it may exceed 100 GT.
 To determine the gross tonnage of your vessel you can: